Grey Ukraine: History

 The Ukrainian settlement of Siryi Klyn (literally: the "grey wedge") developed around the city of Omsk in western Siberia.
 M. Bondarenko, an emigrant from Poltava province, wrote before World War I: "The city of Omsk looks like a typical Moscovite city, but the bazaar and markets speak Ukrainian".
 Altogether, before 1914, 1,604,873 emigrants from Ukraine settled in the area.

 Historical Grey Ukraine exists roughly within the present-day northern Kazakhstan and southern Siberia.
 It is not contiguous with other territories inhabited by Ukrainian diaspora, in a similar situation of territorial isolation as with Green Ukraine.

 Most of the Ukrainian migrations to Siberia happened between the mid-18th century and early 20th century.
 After conquering it in the early 18th century, the Russian Empire decided to resettle the region by handing 40% of newly created settlements there to Ukrainian settlers and 30% to Russian and Belarusian settlers.
 By 1897, Ukrainians made up 7.5% of the population in Akmolinsk Oblast, which contained Omsk and surrounding regions.
+The ethnic Ukrainians of the region even went as far as declaring the independence of their own state in 1917, but the Bolsheviks quickly dissolved it by 1921.
 Although the Russian Empire had tolerated expressions of Ukrainian identity, and the Soviet Union had initially adopted a Ukrainization policy in the region, by the end of 1932 the Ukrainization policy was reversed and the Ukrainian identity strongly declined.
 Migration to the region continued throughout the Soviet period, and Nikita Khrushchev's virgin lands campaign during the 1950s encouraged further migration from across the Soviet Union.